-An exhibition of twenty-nine works by Australia’s most gifted and beloved cartoonists published in 2006 after the arrival of forty-three West Papuan asylum seekers.
-The cartoons narrate and amplify the war-of-words between Canberra and Jakarta, and between Australian politicians, over an illusory line between the refugees’ genocidal claims and Indonesia’s racist militarized rule in the former Dutch colony.
-That Australia’s powerful media moguls published (rather than shelved) their employees’ works suggests that they too believed it was time to question Australia’s long-standing support of the Indonesian occupation.
+This exhibition of 29 cartoons by Australia’s most beloved cartoonists was displayed during the 2016 Sampari Art Exhibition & Sale for West Papua at the Australian Catholic University Art Gallery, 26 Brunswick St, Fitzroy (2-11 December 2016).
+The cartoons were originally published in mainstream media in 2006 after the arrival of forty-three asylum seekers from West Papua.
+They narrate and amplify the war-of-words between Canberra and Jakarta, and between Australian politicians, over the refugees’ claims of genocide and Indonesia’s racist militarized rule.
+That Australia’s powerful media moguls published them suggests that they too believed it was time to question Australia’s long-standing support of the Indonesian colonial occupation.

 To appease Indonesia, Prime Minister Howard developed legislation to immunize Australia from West Papuan asylum seekers.
-The MIGRATION AMENDMENT BILL 2006 that he introduced to Parliament blocked access to Australia for all boat people and warehoused them in another country, out of reach of the Australian media and the Australian legal system.
+The Migration Amendment Bill 2006 that he introduced to Parliament blocked access to Australia for all boat people and warehoused them in another country, out of reach of the Australian media and the Australian legal system.

 DAVID POPE in Refugee Pinball paints a work-a-man prime minister telling his Immigration Minister ‘we’ve disabled the tilt’, meaning he was confident his Migration Amendment Bill 2006 would restore the relationship with Indonesia that her asylum of the the West Papuans had lacerated.
 Vanstone, a veteran politician who will always be remembered for her ingenious protection of the Papuans’ claims from interference by the Prime Minister and the Department of Foreign Affairs, is seen rifling through a travel magazine, apparently already aware that Howard would sack her, as he did a few months later and sent her to the Italian Embassy in Rome.